sri-mithram/fire-dept-mvp/DEPLOYMENT.md

    - **Framework Preset**: Vite (auto-detected)
    - **Build Command**: Leave as auto (or set to `npm run build`)
    - **Output Directory**: Leave as auto (or set to `dist`)
+   - **⚠️ NOTE: Vercel is for FRONTEND ONLY.
+Backend runs separately on Railway/Render.**
    - Click "Deploy"

    **To set Root Directory after deployment:**